12 Benefits of Light Therapy

 #4.
 Increased Productivity and Focus

 Another of the many effects of serotonin are more energy.
 When we have more energy, our productivity spikes alongside our ability to focus.
 When we have more serotonin levels, we’re happier.
 Being in a good mood is another productivity booster.
 When we’re happy, our body continues to produce more serotonin—a domino effect of better health and wellness.
 Lacking in productivity?
-Try a light therapy light.
+Try getting it from the benefits of a therapy light.

 #5.
 Improved Memory